sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Snippets/Converting_Editor_Templates_to_Snippets.md

 The editor templates are located under Aptana Studio 2 preferences.
 For example, if you would like to export your javascript templates, try the following:

 1. Navigate to Preferences and go to Aptana > Editors > JavaScript > Templates.

-2. Highlight all the templates that you would like to export
+2. Highlight all the templates that you would like to export.

 3. Click on Export...

-4. Select the destination for your exported templates
+4. Select the destination for your exported templates.

 ![Export_Editor_Templates](/Images/appc/download/attachments/30083260/Export_Editor_Templates.png)

 ## Editor Template Format

 The editor template should be in an XML format.
-The top level XML node should be a <templates> node, with <template> nodes as children.
+The top-level XML node should be a <templates> node, with <template> nodes as children.

-Here is an example of an editor template with a single entry
+Here is an example of an editor template with a single entry:

 `<?xml version=``"1.0"` `encoding=``"UTF-8"``?>`